If you have money in a prior employer’s retirement plan, you may want to consider rolling that money into your current retirement account at Penn.

 Any Roth money that is rolled over retains the old plan’s “Roth Begin Date.”
 However, the earnings on that money from that point forward will get a new Roth Begin Date based on the rollover date.
 The Roth Begin Date is used to determine when you satisfy the 5-year requirement for a Qualified Distribution of your Roth money.

 Help Is Available

-If you would like help comparing plans when considering a rollover, the retirement plan counselors from TIAA and Vanguard are available to assist you.
-Make an appointment by phone or online at:
+If you would like help comparing plans when considering a rollover, TIAA's retirement plan counselors are available.
+Make an appointment online or by phone at 800-732-8353.